RobotLocomotion/drake-external-examples/README.md

 ## Continuous Integration

-Scripts are provided for various CI instances in `scripts/continuous_integration`.
+Scripts are provided for Jenkins or GitHub Actions, depending on the example, in each example's respective subdirectory under `.github/`.
+See the `Jenkinsfile` and the top-level `.github/workflows/ci.yml` for a complete overview of each respective pipeline.
 The intended purpose of each is described below:

-* `github_actions`:  exemplifies how to put a project depending on a Drake installation on GitHub Actions
+* GitHub Actions: exemplifies how to put a project depending on a Drake installation on GitHub Actions
-* `jenkins` : provides complete coverage of additional external example projects
+* Jenkins: provides complete coverage of additional external example projects

 | **Subproject** | **GitHub Actions** | **Jenkins** |
 |:---:|:---:|:---:|